 This round called for ideas that had an established proof of concept that benefited local decision-making.
 We were looking for projects that fostered synergies, and collaborations that took advantage of the relative strengths and responsibilities of official and non-official actors in the data ecosystem.

-The winning data-driven projects tackle issues like disease outbreak warning, urban sanitation, urban planning, air pollution, agriculture, and more.
-The seven selected projects, summarized below, will be implemented by collaborating organizations, each of which offer a range of complementary tools, skills, and knowledge.
+The winning data-driven projects tackle issues like disease outbreak, urban sanitation, urban planning, air pollution, agriculture, and more.
 Each project will include a knowledge-sharing and lessons learned component, to encourage a catalytic effect on a country’s capacity and enabling further innovation and impact.

 This initiative is supported by the World Bank’s Trust Fund for Statistical Capacity Building (TFSCB) with financing from the United Kingdom’s Department for International Development (DFID), the Government of Korea and the Department of Foreign Affairs and Trade of Ireland.